mia-platform/documentation/docs/console/design-your-projects/custom-resources/custom-resources.md

 :::

 :::info
-If you have the *Marketplace Notifications* [feature preview](/console/project-configuration/project-settings.md#feature-preview) enabled you will be informed in the detail page if one or more of your microservices attached to a Marketplace item have updates with an icon next to the version name.
+Anytime you access to the configuration page of your resource, you will be informed if the related Marketplace item have updates with an icon next to the version name.

 ![Detail of the Resource badge, with the icon to notify a new version available](img/marketplace-notification.png)